WebberZone/autoclose/readme.txt

 == Upgrade Notice ==

 = 2.0.0 =
 Major upgrade.
-Plugin has been rewritten for the latest WordPress standards.
+Complete rewrite.
+You will need to reactivate the plugin.
 Check the ChangeLog for details